Summer Tennis in the Parks

 About

-Summer Tennis in the Parks offers fun, active, one-hour tennis lessons that include group drills and games.
-During lessons, instructors teach kids the volley, groundstroke, overhead, and serve.
-Rackets are provided for youth to use during practice, and rackets are available as needed for all participants free of charge.
+Summer Tennis in the Parks offers one-hour tennis lessons that include group drills and games.
+Participants work on specific tennis skills such as the volley, groundstroke, overhead, and serve.
+Rackets are provided for youth to use during practice at no cost.

 • Ages: 5–17 years old

-• Schedule: Hourly lessons run Monday–Friday between 8:00 am and 1:00 pm, with weekly registration options during the 2026 program dates of June 15–July 31 (no classes over the July 4 holiday week).
+• Schedule: Hourly lessons run Monday–Friday between 8:00 am and 1:00 pm from June 15 to July 31, 2026, with no classes over the July 4 holiday week

-Summer Tennis in the Parks is an introductory tennis program for ages 5–17 and is celebrating its 75th season.
-The Summer Tennis in the Park program has been running since 1952, and since 1952 thousands of youth have learned to play tennis in InnerCity Tennis’s Summer Parks program.
-InnerCity Tennis has partnered with the Minneapolis Park & Recreation Department since the 1970s to provide summer tennis instruction to the youth of Minneapolis, and the program creates 50 jobs each summer for youth, many of whom grew up learning tennis in this program.
+InnerCity Tennis states that it has partnered with the Minneapolis Park & Recreation Department since the 1970s to provide summer tennis instruction to the youth of Minneapolis.
+It reports that it is a USTA Community Tennis Association and a member of the USTA Foundation National Junior Tennis and Learning Network.
+The program creates 50 jobs each summer for youth, many of whom previously learned tennis in this program.

 All applicants for staff positions must pass a background check, complete an interview, and attend mandatory orientation and training.
-Head Instructors must be at least 17 years old, have reliable transportation to bring equipment to the park daily, and have a minimum of 2 or more years of experience teaching tennis or coaching children preferred, with prior supervisory experience and college tennis playing experience preferred.
-Assistant Instructors must be at least 15 years old, with Junior Varsity, High School, or College athletic experience preferred and prior experience teaching or working with children.
-Apprentice Instructors must be at least 14 years old, with previous athletic experience preferred and prior experience working with children.
+Head and Assistant Instructors must have reliable transportation to bring equipment to the park daily.
+Head Instructors must be at least 17 years old, with a minimum of two years of experience teaching tennis or coaching children preferred, prior supervisory experience, and college tennis playing experience preferred.
+Assistant Instructors must be at least 15 years old, with Junior Varsity, High School, or College athletic experience preferred, and prior experience teaching or working with children.
+Apprentice Instructors must be at least 14 years old, with previous athletic experience and prior experience working with children preferred.

 • Ages: 5–17 years old

-• Schedule: Hourly lessons run Monday–Friday between 8:00 am and 1:00 pm, with weekly registration options during the 2026 program dates of June 15–July 31 (no classes over the July 4 holiday week).
+• Schedule: Hourly lessons run Monday–Friday between 8:00 am and 1:00 pm from June 15 to July 31, 2026, with no classes over the July 4 holiday week

-Summer Tennis in the Parks is an introductory tennis program for ages 5–17 and is celebrating its 75th season.
-The Summer Tennis in the Park program has been running since 1952, and since 1952 thousands of youth have learned to play tennis in InnerCity Tennis’s Summer Parks program.
-InnerCity Tennis has partnered with the Minneapolis Park & Recreation Department since the 1970s to provide summer tennis instruction to the youth of Minneapolis, and the program creates 50 jobs each summer for youth, many of whom grew up learning tennis in this program.
+InnerCity Tennis states that it has partnered with the Minneapolis Park & Recreation Department since the 1970s to provide summer tennis instruction to the youth of Minneapolis.
+It reports that it is a USTA Community Tennis Association and a member of the USTA Foundation National Junior Tennis and Learning Network.
+The program creates 50 jobs each summer for youth, many of whom previously learned tennis in this program.

 All applicants for staff positions must pass a background check, complete an interview, and attend mandatory orientation and training.
-Head Instructors must be at least 17 years old, have reliable transportation to bring equipment to the park daily, and have a minimum of 2 or more years of experience teaching tennis or coaching children preferred, with prior supervisory experience and college tennis playing experience preferred.
-Assistant Instructors must be at least 15 years old, with Junior Varsity, High School, or College athletic experience preferred and prior experience teaching or working with children.
-Apprentice Instructors must be at least 14 years old, with previous athletic experience preferred and prior experience working with children.
+Head and Assistant Instructors must have reliable transportation to bring equipment to the park daily.
+Head Instructors must be at least 17 years old, with a minimum of two years of experience teaching tennis or coaching children preferred, prior supervisory experience, and college tennis playing experience preferred.
+Assistant Instructors must be at least 15 years old, with Junior Varsity, High School, or College athletic experience preferred, and prior experience teaching or working with children.
+Apprentice Instructors must be at least 14 years old, with previous athletic experience and prior experience working with children preferred.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.